 The Image Maker component creates images and keeps them in a centralised image library, where they can easily be retrieved by machine model, operating system installed and other descriptors.
 The images are completely disk independent.
 They can be restored to drives smaller or bigger than the original, and even to drives using different interfaces and technologies (SATA to SCSI, magnetic to solid-state, etc).

-The same, or different images, can be restored simultaneously to many machines in a completely unattended mode, using one or multiple Image Servers.
+The same, or different images, can be restored simultaneously to many machines in a completely unattended mode, using one or multiple Image Servers (for example, it takes less than 4 minutes to deploy a basic Windows 10 image to 20-23 machines from a single image server).
 The Aiken Workbench architecture allows flexible setup options in order to optimise the network bandwidth and avoid bottlenecks due to the large data transfers.
-A Windows 7 image is typically transferred to one machine in less than 2 minutes; to 30 machines in 20-23 minutes.

 The image to be restored can be selected from the PC Auditor interface on every client, but it can also be selected on the server and pushed to all the connected PCs at once.
 The technicians can also decide if they want to both securely erase the drives first and restore the image immediately afterwards, so the full process is completed without further human intervention.
 While the drives are being erased or the images are being restored, the machines never get blocked and the technicians can still perform auditing or testing operations on the machines.